The Early Education Center

 The school is licensed for 264 children aged 18 months to 5 years by the Department of Human Services and is among the elite centers accredited by the NAEYC.
 Located in the heart of Honolulu's capital and business district, the center resembles a beautifully landscaped village that is an oasis of green amongst the City's high-rise buildings.

 Our fully enclosed facility is surrounded by grassy playgrounds and tall shady trees.
 Our location affords us the benefits of being able to walk on short excursions to the State library, City Hall, the State Capital and all the park areas that surround the school.
-For an additional fee, special classes that include hula, music and golf instruction are offered as extra activities as well as swimming lessons during the summer.
+For an additional fee, special classes that include "Amazing Athletes," foreign language by "Little Ambassadors," and "M3" (combines math, music, and movement) are offered as extra activities as well as swimming lessons from Leahi Swim during the summer.

 Through participation in the Department of Agriculture Child Food Program, the school provides a nutritious breakfast, lunch and snack served family style, which allows children to serve themselves and develop additional skills and responsibilities that meet U.S.D.A. guidelines.
 Food should NOT BE SENT TO SCHOOL with children unless it is part of a special diet or due to allergies.

 The center has a "No Candies" policy.
 Parents are not allowed to send cakes or candy to school.

 Monthly excursions away from the center are planned as part of the curriculum, as well as on-campus special events with musicians, puppeteers, and storytellers.
 All are very hands-on, fun and educational.

 The school's nine classrooms are each divided into smaller groups that allow for individualized attention.
 The highly qualified teaching staff is supported by an administrative staff that includes the school director, a curriculum specialist and two office personnel.
 This allows the teaching staff to focus their attention on the needs of the children and to get support services when needed.